College football is not only about being good. It's about scheduling.

 Nonconference slate: Aug.
 30, Portland State (6-6)*; Sept.
 6, Hawaii (1-11); Sept.
 20, San Diego State (8-5)

 Road games (5): at Hawaii, at USC, at Colorado, at Stanford, at Washington

 Bye weeks: Sept.
 13 (before San Diego State); Oct.
 11 (before Thursday game with Utah)

 Skinny: The Beavers have the weakest nonconference schedule in the conference.
 They also have a bye before playing host to San Diego State, which might be good coming after a long trip to Hawaii.
 The conference misses are good, as UCLA is a top-10 team and Arizona is at least solid.
-The road schedule is tough, though the Beavers have recently had some success in the Coliseum versus USC.
+The road schedule is tough, though the Beavers have recently had some success versus USC, at least at home.
 The Thursday game with Utah provides extra time to prepare for the trip to Stanford.
 They play four of their first seven games on the road, but the upside is playing four of the final five at home.
 The trip to Washington looms large as a North Division separation game.
 And will the Beavers play spoilers for Oregon at home in the season finale?